mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

       "user": " ",                              --- user to authenticate with the Couchbase server "password": " ",                          --- password used to authenticate with the Couchbase server "bucket": " ",                            --- bucket name
-      "scope": " "                              --- scope used to write queries (defaults to `_default` when left blank); a scope in Couchbase is equivalent to a schema in MySQL
+      "scope": " "                              --- scope used to query (defaults to `_default` if left blank) };                                              --- a scope in Couchbase is equivalent to a schema in MySQL
-    };
     ```

 === "Example"